Find out more about our retreat stays

 We also run Yogic Living classes on Sun-Fri at lunch time, with various topics that can range from philosophy, life coaching and guided meditation to ayurveda, nutrition, and more.
 These classes always start at 12:30pm with a 30 minute Kirtan (singing meditation with a variety of mantras), followed by a 1hr class by one of our Krishna Village teachers.

-In addition, if you are interested in learning more about the Hare Krishna philosophy and spiritual path, you are welcome to attend the daily program at the Radha Govardhanadhari temple, 500m uphill from the Krishna Village.
+In addition, if you are interested in learning more about the Hare Krishna philosophy and spiritual path of Bhakti Yoga, you are welcome to attend the daily program at the Radha Govardhanadhari temple, 500m uphill from the Krishna Village.

 For details, have a look at our activities overview.

 The Krishna Village has a core group of resident teachers and a whole bunch of friends who come along as guest teachers.
 They share their knowledge on special events, or fill in when the regular crew is on their well deserved holidays or adding to their skill set.
 During our Yoga Teacher Trainings, our trainees also teach a variety of classes under the supervision of their trainers.
 Below are those faces you are most likely to see on a regular basis: